1. The contest is open to everyone regardless of age or sex.

-No foreign objects may be held in the mouth which would give an advantage in spitting the pit.
+6. No foreign objects may be held in the mouth, which would give an advantage in spitting the pit.
 Denture racks will be provided for those wishing to remove their teeth.

-Contestants must select three cherries from the regulation variety (Montmorency) supplied by the tournament committee.
-Cherries must be washed and chilled to 55-60oF pit temperature.
+8. Contestants must select three cherries from the regulation variety (Montmorency) supplied by the tournament committee.
+Cherries must be washed and chilled to 55-60°F pit temperature.

-Each contestant must spit his/her pit within 60 seconds of the time he/she is called to the line by the tournament judge.
+10. Each contestant must spit his/her pit within 60 seconds of inserting each cherry in mouth.
+Time is kept by Official Timekeeper.
 Three spits are allowed.
-The longest of three is recorded.
-If a pit is swallowed, that spit is forfeited.
+The longest of the three is recorded.
+If a pit is swallowed, that pit is forfeited.

-Spitters must stand flat on the ground -- or ground level platform -- to spit.
+13. Contestants' must stand flat on the ground - or ground level platform - to spit.
 Spitters are prohibited from using any kind of mechanical or other device to improve body thrust or spit length (including hydraulic hoists, wall support, etc.).

-The pit spitting range will be available for practice spitting from 10:00 a.m. until noon on the contest day.
+14. The pit spitting range will be available for practice spitting from 10:00 am until 12:00 noon on the tournament day.
 Practicing spitters will be allowed three spits.

 Pit Spitting Platform (4 ft x 8 ft.)